antoniiolpzzz/PDS-CuriousMind/README.md

 CuriousMind is an innovative learning platform inspired by successful applications like _Duolingo_ and _Mochi_.
 Our platform is designed to facilitate learning and reviewing concepts across various domains through an interactive card-based system.

+You can easily understand its main structure by looking at our domain model.
+CLick [here]() to see it!

 ### 🎯 Key Features

 - Create and share custom learning courses